Bakobiibizo/comx-api/PROGRESS.md

 ## Current Status

-Core functionality and caching are implemented and thoroughly tested.
+Core functionality, wallet operations, and caching are implemented and thoroughly tested.
 The RPC client is robust with retry mechanisms and proper error handling.
 Query Map provides a high-level interface with proper validation and caching.
 All tests are passing with good coverage of edge cases.

 ## Next Steps